provideplatform/nchain/README.md

 ### Authorization

-The `bearer` authorization header will be scoped to an application.
-The `bearer` authorization header may contain a `sub` (see [RFC-7519 §§ 4.1.2](https://tools.ietf.org/html/rfc7519#section-4.1.2)) to further limit its authorized scope to a specific network or networks, token, wallet or other platform-managed entity.
+The `bearer` authorization header will be scoped to an authorized application.
+The `bearer` authorization header may contain a `sub` (see [RFC-7519 §§ 4.1.2](https://tools.ietf.org/html/rfc7519#section-4.1.2)) to further limit its authorized scope to a specific token or smart contract, wallet or other entity.

 Certain APIs will be metered similarly to how AWS meters some of its webservices.
-The consumer will need a sufficient PRVD token balance to consume metered APIs.
-The token model and economics are being finalized and the documentation will be updated accordingly.
+Production applications will need a sufficient PRVD token balance to consume metered APIs (based on market conditions at the time of consumption, some quantity of PRVD tokens will be burned as a result of such metered API usage. *The PRVD token model and economics are in the process of being peer-reviewed and finalized; the documentation will be updated accordingly with specifics.*

 ---
 The following APIs are exposed: